Alfa Romeo Racing C41: Assessment and characteristics

 Journalists and technical analysts Mark Hughes and Giorgio Piola described the C41 as the most-improved car over its 2020 equivalent, calling it "both more powerful and more aerodynamically competitive than its C39 predecessor" due to a combination of power unit development by Ferrari and Alfa Romeo's own improvements.

-Livery
+Sponsorship and livery

 At the Styrian Grand Prix, the car ran with a special livery commemorating the automaker's 111th anniversary while for their home race, they ran in tricolour.

 At the Abu Dhabi Grand Prix, two different messages featured on the engine cover: Räikkönen's car reads "Dear Kimi, we will leave you alone now", this is a reference to his famous quote at the 2012 Abu Dhabi Grand Prix when he wins for the first time since two years leaving the sport, while for Giovinazzi's car reads "Grazie di tutto, Antonio" ("Thanks for everything, Antonio").